Love called Bob

 My husband’s last sermon

 Last week when I asked what was the assigned text for him to preach on, my husband, the Rev. Bob Smith, said he’d been trying to run down translations again.
 Old translations of Matthew 4:19 have Jesus telling fishermen Simon and Andrew that if they follow him, he’ll make them “fishers of men.”
 The inclusive re-wording in the New Revised Standard Bible says they’ll “fish for people.”
 “It’s different,” he said.
 “One is about changing who you are.
 The other is just an action.”

-On Wednesday morning, very soon after the nurses removed the breathing tube, Bob died, eyes wide open, no glasses, mouth moving as it had had to to accommodate the God-awful breathing tube, but without any need for breath.
-Rodger Broadly, the priest who had retired from St. Luke’s before Bob’s 2020 Interim, prayed the prayer for the dying:
+On Wednesday morning, very soon after the nurses removed the breathing tube, Bob died, eyes wide open, no glasses, mouth moving as it had had to to accommodate the God-awful tube that had forced breath into him for three days.
+Thank God Rodger Broadly, the priest who had retired from St. Luke’s before Bob’s 2020 Interim, had come to be with us.
+He prayed the prayer for the dying: